jfdona23/AvoiderBot/README.md

 ## What's next?
 A few future ideas are:
 * Be able to control the robot through WiFi or Bluetooth.
+(See [RestfulBot](https://github.com/jfdona23/RestfulBot) project)
 * Remove the camera and add a few motors to shoot Nerf darts.
 I got the idea from [here](https://create.arduino.cc/projecthub/Little_french_kev/bluetooth-nerf-turret-03363b)
 * Improve the robot capabilities using the Cloud.
 Maybe some AWS Lambda functions and an API gateway, IFTTT webhooks or even Machine Learning, why not?
 * At some point, I would like to replace the wheels with tank tracks (caterpillar tracks).